Camping Unlimited: Camp Krem

 Camping Unlimited for the Developmentally Disabled is a non-profit public benefit corporation that operates Camp Krem, a camp serving children, teens, and adults with developmental and physical disabilities.
 Founded in 1957 and incorporated in 1961, the organization offers year-round recreational and respite programs and maintains a 501(c)(3) federal tax exemption.

-Camp Krem provides “a place for exceptional people to be themselves.”
 Since its founding, the organization has hosted an estimated 200,000 days and nights of independence-building recreation, serving thousands of individuals with special needs while providing vital respite for their families and caregivers.
 It is accredited by the American Camp Association and maintains a Platinum rating from GuideStar for transparency.

 Background and History

 Camping Unlimited was founded in 1957 by Alexander Angel Krem, a Bulgarian-born educator who immigrated to the United States in 1928 to study recreation at George Williams College in Chicago.
 Inspired by his belief that recreation means “re-creation,” he became a special education teacher in San Leandro, California, where he advocated for the mainstreaming of students with developmental disabilities.
 Discovering that many of his students had never been camping, Krem began taking them on overnight trips — initially in his backyard on Ordway Street in Berkeley, California.

 In 1961, the organization was formally incorporated, and by 1965 it had acquired 45 acres of redwood forest land in Boulder Creek, California, in the Santa Cruz Mountains.
 Volunteers, including parents, teachers, and local service organizations, helped build the camp’s early facilities.
 Over time, Camp Krem developed into a flagship program offering year-round recreational opportunities and summer camps focused on independence, inclusion, and community.

 By 2019, Camp Krem hosted approximately 1,200 campers with special needs for more than 7,000 days and nights of programming.